mia-platform/documentation/docs/fast_data/configuration/config_maps/singleViewKey.md

 The Single View Key can be a JavaScript file, which must be named `singleViewKey.js` that will perform customized logic to retrieve the document to update, or a JSON file named `singleViewKey.json` with a predefined structure to simplify the relationship between the fields of the Projection Changes and the Single View.

 :::info
-When a Single View Creator is created from Mia Marketplace will automatically include a `singleViewKey.json` file.
+When a Single View Creator is created from Mia Marketplace it will automatically include a `singleViewKey.json` file.
 If you prefer to use a JavaScript function, that file should be deleted and a `singleViewKey.js` file must be created in its place.
 :::

 ## Using a JavaScript function